 By Rob Stone, M.D.

-Dr. Rob Stone is director of Hoosiers for a Commonsense Health Plan and Indiana coordinator for Physicians for a National Health Program.
+Dr. Rob Stone of Bloomington is director of Hoosiers for a Commonsense Health Plan.